 According to a May 2018 report on ESG by the Governmental Accountability Office (GAO), relatively few retirement plans in the U.S. incorporate ESG principles into their investment process, and the use of ESG investing is more common among pension funds in Canada and Europe.
 Some large and prominent public pension funds in the U.S., however, including the California Public Employees' Retirement System (CalPERS) and the California State Teachers' Retirement System (CalSTRS), the nation's two largest public pension funds, incorporate ESG principles into their investment processes, as do the New York State Common Fund and the New York City pension funds, which also are among the nation's largest public pension funds.
 Other public pension funds in the U.S. that incorporate ESG principles include the Colorado Public Employees' Retirement Association (PERA), Connecticut State Treasurer, the District of Columbia Retirement Board, the Maine Public Employees' Retirement System (MainePERS), the Maryland State Pension and Retirement System, and the Oregon Investment Council.

-However, in its most recent Field Asset Bulletin on the subject, FAB 2018-01, EBSA was more cautious with respect to whether or not non-financial factors, such as ESG, are consistent with fiduciary standards.
+However, in its most recent Field Asset Bulletin on the subject, FAB 2018-01, EBSA was more cautious concerning whether or not non-financial factors, such as ESG, are consistent with fiduciary standards.
 Specifically, FAB 2018-01 states that fiduciaries must put the plan's economic interests first, before other priorities, such as social or ESG investing:

 ERISA fiduciaries must always put first the economic interests of the plan in providing retirement benefits.
 A fiduciary’s evaluation of the economics of an investment should be focused on financial factors that have a material effect on the return and risk of an investment based on appropriate investment horizons consistent with the plan’s articulated funding and investment objectives.